-Butyl di glycol (also known as BDG, butyl dioxitol, diethylene glycol monobutyl ether, 2(-2butoxyethoxy) ethanol and butoxydiethylene glycol) is a colourless, clear liquid with a faint characteristic odour, and the formula C8H18O3.
+Butyl di glycol (also known as BDG, butyl dioxitol, diethylene glycol monobutyl ether, 2(-2butoxyethoxy) ethanol and butoxydiethylene glycol) is a colourless, clear organic compound with a faint characteristic odour that has the formula C8H18O3.
 It is soluble in water and miscible with many common solvents, and also has low volatility and a high boiling point.
 These are the factors that make butyl di glycol most useful in the paint industry.

 How is it produced?

 Butyl di glycol is one of the co-products formed when ethylene molecules are reacted with n-butanol using an alkali catalyst.
 If the ratio of ethylene to butanol is higher than two at the end of this process, then butyl diglycol is produced (along with tri-ethylene glycol monoethers).